 How it Works

-Current projects include two landfill sites: Roberts Road in Fayette County and the Taylor County landfill.
+Green Power EMC supplies power from five landfill gas facilities.
+These facilities combined make Green Power EMC one of the largest purchasers of Georgia-based energy from landfills.
 The key to Green Power is to make the most of the resources in your area, and Georgia has a large amount of biomass (landfill gas, wood waste, and chicken litter).

 When garbage decomposes in a landfill, it produces gas made up of methane (the main component in natural gas), carbon dioxide and small amounts of oxygen, nitrogen and non-methane organic compounds.
 Methane is considered a dangerous greenhouse gas and it typically destroyed at landfills by being burnt in a “flare”, similar to a giant candle.
 Landfills are built with wells and underground pipes to draw the gas to the flare.